 Knowing how to prepare sweet potatoes for dogs is just as important as knowing they can eat them.

-1. Boil or Steam (Best): Retains nutrients and keeps the glycemic index lower.
+1. Boil or Steam (Recommended): Retains nutrients and keeps the glycemic index lower.
 Cook until fork-tender.

 3. Mash: Great for mixing into food for seniors.

 The Golden Rule: Never add butter, salt, or spices.
-Ingredients like nutmeg can be toxic, and products with xylitol are deadly to dogs.
+Ingredients like nutmeg can be toxic.
+If you want to enhance flavor safely, read the truth about what herbs are good for dogs.
+Also, be wary of "sugar-free" toppings, as products with xylitol are deadly to dogs.

 Storage Tips